AdaCore/learn/content/courses/intro-to-ada/chapters/imperative_language.rst

 -  :ada:`I` is local to the loop, so you cannot refer to :ada:`I` outside the loop.

--  Although the value of `I` is incremented at each iteration, from the program's perspective it is constant.
+-  Although the value of :ada:`I` is incremented at each iteration, from the program's perspective it is constant.
 An attempt to modify its value is illegal; the compiler would reject the program.

 -  Integer'Image is a function that takes an Integer and converts it to a String.
-It is an example of a language construct known as an *attribute*, indicated by the "'" syntax, which will be covered in more detail later.
+It is an example of a language construct known as an *attribute*, indicated by the :Ada:`'` syntax, which will be covered in more detail later.

 -  The :ada:`&` symbol is the concatenation operator for String values